-Brides and grooms usually have an image in their heads of how their weddings will look, and how many friends and family will be present to celebrate with them.
-Most of the time, things turn out exactly as planned, and they get the "dream wedding day" they've intended.
+Brides and grooms usually have an image in their heads of how their weddings will look and how many friends and family will be present to celebrate with them.
+Most of the time, things turn out exactly as planned, and they get the dream wedding day they've intended.

 Occasionally, however, things go awry, for any number of reasons, and a bunch of people you invited to your wedding will back out, sometimes with very little notice.
 It can be devastating to the wedding couple when they look at their final list of acceptances.

 I've been planning destination weddings for almost 10 years, and I'm always sure to remind my clients that there is a larger decline rate for destinations than at home.
-Sixty acceptances of 100 invitations is about average, although there are exceptions both ways.
+Sixty acceptances of 100 invitations are about average, although there are exceptions both ways.

 Traditionally, the less notice brides and grooms give their guests for a destination wedding, the lower the attendance rate will be.
-If you want all of your invitees to attend, the most important thing to do is to send out your wedding invitations as early as possible — with a normal maximum of eight weeks to respond — any time after the one-year-out date for the actual wedding.
+If you want all of your invitees to attend, the most important thing to do is to send out your wedding invitations as early as possible—with a normal maximum of eight weeks to respond—any time after the one-year-out date for the actual wedding.
 It's easy for all of your friends to tell you they're going to travel wherever for your big day, but another thing entirely for them to make the commitment in writing.
 Up until the point when they RSVP "yes," they aren't being rude if they decide they cannot attend.

-I've dealt with brides in tears, and brides who are just plain angry, about their friends backing out of their weddings at the last minute.
-I get it — this isn't new, and their friends knew about Zika when they committed to being a bridesmaid or a guest.
+I've dealt with brides in tears and brides who are just plain angry about their friends backing out of their weddings at the last minute.
+I get it—this isn't new, and their friends knew about Zika when they committed to being a bridesmaid or a guest.
 But although her wedding may seem like the most important thing in the entire world to the bride, all of her friends and family have their own lives, too.
 And many won't be willing to put off procreation to see her say "I do."

 Keep Negative Reactions to a Minimum

 First, it's okay to be frustrated and angry, but you need to keep those feelings between you and your fiancé.
 And maybe your parents.
 Do not rant about a bridesmaid who dropped out to another member of the wedding party.
 People gossip.
 Your remarks could get back to the offending party.
 And while you're angry now, you do not want to lose a friendship over something you will later come to realize wasn't as a big of a deal as you made of it.
 Trust me, I had a bridesmaid get pregnant and drop out before my wedding.
 I had been her maid of honor, and at the time, I was devastated she couldn't be there with me.
 She'd even bought the dress!
-But I was nice about it, and supportive to her, and looking back, I'm glad she made the best decision for her own health.
+But I was nice about it and supportive of her, and looking back, I'm glad she made the best decision for her own health.

 Don't Let It Temper Your Excitement